 A student who withdraws from the university after the tenth day of instruction and who is in good academic standing (not disqualified) is eligible to enroll the following two semesters without reapplying for admission.
 A student not enrolled for two or more consecutive semesters must reapply and pay the application fee.
-Contact the Evaluations Office regarding possible consequences if you remain away from California State University, Fresno more than one calendar year.
+Contact the Degree Advising Office regarding possible consequences if you remain away from California State University, Fresno more than one calendar year.

 Request for Record Adjustment.
 The university recognizes that on rare occasions students will experience exceptional situations that prohibit them from completing some procedures in a timely manner.
 A student may petition for a record adjustment if a documented hardship occurred during the term for which the adjustment is requested, or in instances where the student will suffer a significant academic hardship if the request is not granted.
 Contact the Admissions and Records Office for further information.

 Nonattendance.
 During the first week of classes, it is the responsibility of students to attend

 each class meeting of courses in which they are enrolled.
 Students absent from any

 class meeting during this period are responsible for personally contacting their instructor